Image of Historical Collection

 In recent years, the group has stepped up investments in the industrial and agricultural areas, reaching a crushing capacity of over 4 million metric tons in the 2016/17 crop.

 In parallel, the group has progressed in corporate governance.
-The Grupo Itaquerê financial statements have been audited by KPMG since 2004, ensuring transparency for shareholders and financiers.
+Since 2004, the Itaquerê Group's financial statements have been audited by one of the “Big Four”, the four largest and most recognized auditing companies in the world, ensuring transparency for shareholders and financiers.